 Klimmuur is the most centrally located and has a lovely sunny terrace to relax after your hard work.
 Mountain Network is one of the Netherlands’ largest gyms, located in Amsterdam West.
 Monk is strictly for bouldering, which means you’re less far off the ground and not using ropes.
 They have two locations: one in Amsterdam North and their new ‘Monk Club’ in the east.

 Be dazzled by a drag show

 Dragshowbar Lellebel, just around the corner from Rembrandtplein, is another spectacular spot to see a drag show.
-On Sundays, they open their doors as a ‘safe space’ for the transgender community and support groups.
-Finally, The Queen’s Head, right on Zeedijk near Central Station, is another local favourite for their ‘Thursday’s are a Drag’ program.
-Any of the shows are sure to entertain.
+Finally, The Queen’s Head, right on Zeedijk near Central Station, is another local favourite for their program where any of the shows are sure to entertain.

 Relax with a canal cruise

 There’s a wide variety of cruises and companies to choose from.
 You can find romantic, historical, boozy, or foodie, and that’s just the tip of the iceberg.
-Romantic Tours Amsterdam is lovely, and a DutchReview favourite.
+Romantic Tours Amsterdam is a lovely DutchReview favourite. 🌹

 Go to a jenever tasting

 A jenever tasting is the best way to get to know the Netherlands’ signature spirit.
 There are several places that offer a great sampling experience in Amsterdam.